I am a German self-taught artist who paints the human figure.

 Inspired by Rembrandt’s chiaroscuros and Lucian Freud’s

-brush strokes, I paint in loose flowing gestures, mostly wet-on-wet,
+brush strokes, at the beginning I used to paint in loose flowing

 My love for art and art history have allowed me to discover a vital form of self-expression that I convert into a proactive, creative method to work through my childhood experiences.

 I put emphasis on facial expressions and body language while leaving backgrounds purposely nondescript in order to avoid distracting the viewer, allowing more focus on the sublimal content.

 Instead of giving them titles, I often assign each painting with a number to form a part of a numbered series to prevent impressing the viewer with a preconceived idea – I prefer viewers to engage with the deeper meanings of my artwork through their own visceral reactions.
 Every series and each painting has an autobiographical and often society-critical narrative.
 I refer to inner values, societal values, without pointing the finger.
 Some series are open ended and ongoing, which means new paintings will be added, while other series are closed.
 Thematically all my work is interconnected, yet every series and each painting can also be appreciated by itself.